-Start with Fresh Green Beans from your garden or Farmer's Market
+It's so easy to prep and freeze your own fresh green beans at home!
+Start with Fresh Green Beans from your garden or Farmer's Market.

-Using a "Frenching Tool" French-cut the green beans
+Use a "Frenching Tool" to French-cut the green beans

-Add beans and blanche for three (3) minutes
+Add beans and blanch for three (3) minutes

-Once frozen, pack into freezer storage bags and lay flat in freezer.
+Once frozen, pack into freezer storage bags and lay flat in the freezer.

 There's no need to French-cut the beans if you don't want to.
-Simply cut them into the desired size and proceed as above. $2 for 2 lbs. of fresh green beans from the Farmer's Market, one hour of time = one gallon bag French-cut green beans!
+Simply cut them into the desired size and proceed as above. $2 for 2 lbs. of fresh green beans from the Farmer's Market, one hour of time = one-gallon bag of French-cut green beans!
 Priceless!

 Enjoy,